Is God’s Name Yahweh, GOD, the LORD, or Jehovah?

 Since God’s name in its full form isn’t found in the New Testament, and its abbreviated form is only found 4 times, the use of it for Christians is not very important.
 However, his name is Yahweh, not “the LORD”, “GOD”, or “Jehovah”.

-The following article from the Fall 2024 issue of Biblical Archaeology Review, “Parsing the Divine Name,” by Ronald Hendel, further explains why there is a discrepancy between what is in the ancient Hebrew manuscripts of of Old Testament and its current usage:
+The following article from the Fall 2024 issue of Biblical Archaeology Review, “Parsing the Divine Name,” by Ronald Hendel, further explains why there is a discrepancy between what is in the ancient Hebrew manuscripts of the Old Testament and its current usage:

 “Articles in BAR often write “Yahweh” as the name of ancient Israel’s God.
 This concerns some readers, as occasionally expressed in letters to the editor (see Queries & Comments).
 Here, I explain why many—but not all—biblical scholars and archaeologists use this name.
 The problem involves two intertwined facts: (1) The letters of the tetragrammaton—YHWH—are not fully vocalized in the Hebrew Bible; and (2) Jewish tradition prohibits the pronunciation of this name.
 Why, then, do we say Yahweh if this pronunciation is both obscure and heretical?
 I first address the name’s obscure vocalization, and then the apparent heresy.1